ChrisRaiz/Date-Generator/README.md

 # Date-Generator
-Code snippet for an algorithm for generating month, date, and day values
+Code snippet for an algorithm that generates month, date, and day values

 Algorithm available for singular and multiple days